Brewers vs. Giants Player Props Betting Odds

-Christian Yelich is among the players with prop bets available when the Milwaukee Brewers and the San Francisco Giants meet at American Family Field on Friday (first pitch at 8:10 PM ET).
+Player prop betting options for Christian Yelich, Thairo Estrada and others are available in the Milwaukee Brewers-San Francisco Giants matchup at American Family Field on Saturday, starting at 4:10 PM ET.

 Bet on this matchup or its props with DraftKings!